Updated July 23rd, 2019

 Paint Colors That Sell Houses Faster in 2019

 Don’t just use it on the walls, either!
-Homes with bold accent colored cabinets– especially navy and red colored ones– sold faster and for more money than those without.
+Homes with boldly accent colored cabinets — especially navy and red colored ones — sold faster and for more money than those without.

 Don’t think blue is just for the kitchen, either!
 Homes that featured light blue bathrooms sold for $5,440 more than anticipated.
 Do you know what that means?
-The nautical-themed bathroom just might be making a comeback!
+The nautical-themed bathroom just might make a comeback.

 Statistics further show that rooms painted a matte soft cerulean netted an average of $1,856 more than expected.
 Try pairing the blue with white baseboards and stage the room with natural woods for an added appeal.

-For your living rooms, get out your light beiges and gray-brown.
+For your living room, get out your light beiges and gray-brown.
 It will help the room feel more cozy and welcoming.
 It also could tack on an average of $2,000 to the sale price of your home!
 Accent the beige with a white fireplace and baseboards for a clean, comfortable feel.
-You may even decide to use some natural woods to add to feel of the room.
+You may even use some natural woods to add to the feel of the room.

 For the dining room, err more on the gray side of blue.
 It gives the room a more formal and stately feel and instantly updates the space.
 Dining rooms painted a bluish gray saw $1,926 more than homes with white dining rooms.
 As with the living room, white baseboards and furnishings will make for a clean contrast to the color of the room.

 What are the best exterior house colors?

 Make sure you don’t neglect the exterior of your home, either!
 Paint that a color is affectionately known as “greige” or a combination of gray and beige.
 Homes that were painted this trendy color saw as much as $3,496 more than the expected price of the home.